 Tuesday, 16 July 2024

-Post-graduate students and lecturers from the University of Nottingham have helped to support the European Space Agency (ESA) during the launch of their Young Professional’s Satellite using the monitoring ground station in the heart of University Park campus.
+Post-graduate students and lecturers from the University of Nottingham have helped to support the European Space Agency (ESA) during the launch of their Young Professional’s Satellite, YPSat, using the monitoring ground station in the heart of University Park campus.

 The NottSpace Lab provided ground station support for the mission, with advanced capabilities enabling students to receive signals from the satellite, which was launched onboard the maiden flight of Ariane 6 on 9 July.

-Ariane 6, which launched from French Guinea, represents the ESA’s aim to give governments and companies across Europe independence to explore space, as it has previously relied on American resources following the retirement of Ariane 5 last year.
+Ariane 6, which launched from French Guinea, reinstates Europe's independent access to space following on from the retirement of Ariane 5 this time last year.

-The YPSat project was managed entirely by a team of young professionals at the ESA, and aims to record crucial phases of flight including the deployment of CubeSat – a type of nanosatellite.
+The YPSat project was managed entirely by a team of young professionals at ESA, and aimed to record crucial phases of Ariane 6's flight including its fairing ejection and the deployment of CubeSats – a type of nanosatellite.

 The ground station based at the University of Nottingham, along with other ground stations around the world, played a crucial role in receiving telemetry data from YPSat during its three-hour mission.

-It is hoped that this satellite will collect magnetic data along the flight path of Ariane 6 and, along with data collected by similar experiments on the International Space Station, will be used to build a detailed map of the Earth’s magnetic field.
+It is hoped that one experiment hosted on this payload will have collected magnetic data along the flight path of Ariane 6 and, along with data collected by similar experiments on the International Space Station, will be used to build a detailed map of the Earth’s magnetic field.

-In addition to tracking and supporting missions like this, the NottSpace ground station will be heavily used to command and receive data from JamSail, the university’s first CubeSat launching by the end of 2026.
-This mission will aim to collect data about sources of GNSS interference, and will be used to improve the robustness and resilience of critical infrastructure which uses these technologies.
+In addition to tracking and supporting missions like this, the NottSpace ground station will be heavily used to command and receive data from JamSail, the university’s first CubeSat, which will be launched by the end of 2026.
+This mission will aim to collect data about sources of satellite navigation interference, and will be used to improve the robustness and resilience of critical infrastructure which uses these technologies.

 Being able to play a part in receiving data from this important mission alongside collaborators from across Europe was an incredible experience, and taught me a lot about spacecraft communications and tracking."